neerfri/signaling/README.md

 This file serves as a reference implementation for a controller and as a guide to make sure Signaling follows it's main goal.

+### Custom action paths

+To change the URL of a specific action:

+    module ExampleCom
+      class ItemList < Signaling::Base
+        use_api ExampleCom::Api

+        define_action :index, method: :get, path: 'accounts/:account_id/item_lists.json'
+      end
+    end

+Then you can use:

+    > lists = ExampleCom::ItemList.all(account_id: '123')
+    # GET /accounts/123/item_lists.json

 ## Contributing

 1. Fork it